gdcc/pyDataverse/README.md

 # pyDataverse

-A Python wrapper for the Dataverse API.
-Developed by [Stefan Kasberger](http://stefankasberger.at) for [AUSSDA - The Austrian Social Science Data Archive](http://aussda.at/).
+A Python wrapper to work with the Dataverse API.
+It allows to create, update and remove Dataverses, Datasets and Datafiles via Dataverse's native API.
+The module is developed by [Stefan Kasberger](http://stefankasberger.at) for [AUSSDA - The Austrian Social Science Data Archive](http://aussda.at/).
+Thanks to the developers of [dataverse-client-python](https://github.com/IQSS/dataverse-client-python), from which the project got inspired.

 **Features**